Trump administration HHS gender dysphoria report: LGBTQ rights organizations

 Shannon Minter, legal director of the National Center for Lesbian Rights, said the report "seeks to erase decades of research and learning, replacing it with propaganda".
 The Trevor Project director Casey Pick warned that it could endanger transgender youth.
-Human Rights Campaign president Kelley Robinson said "It is deeply unfair to play politics with people’s lives and strip transgender young people, their families and their providers of the freedom to make necessary health care decisions."
 GLAAD CEO Sarah Kate Ellis said that the report is "grossly misleading and in direct contrast to the recommendation of every leading health authority in the world".

 Advocates for Trans Equality's health policy analyst, Sinead Murano Kinney, called the report "a willful distortion of medical evidence intended to stoke fear about a field of safe and effective medicine that has existed for decades" and said the report is meant to "justify dangerous practices which amount to conversion therapy".